The Best Watercolor Paper for Beginners

 Watercolor Pads

-Watercolor pads are what you probably think of when you think about watercolor paper.
-You can paint while the paper is attached to the pad, or you can remove it from the binding at the top.
+When you think of watercolor paper, you probably think of watercolor pads.
+You can paint while the paper is attached to the pad or remove it from the binding at the top.

-From there, you can tape it to a flat surface if you want.
+From there, you can tape it to a flat surface.

 Watercolor Sheets

 Watercolor sheets are papers that have been separated.
-They often come on large sizes that can be cut down, which can save money.
+They often come in large sizes that can be cut down, which can save money.

 Watercolor Blocks

-Watercolor blocks look just like watercolor pads, but they’re attached on all 4 sides instead of just one.
-There’s a little spot to use a palette knife to separate the paper from the block.
+Watercolor blocks look like watercolor pads, but they’re attached on all four sides instead of just one.
+There’s a little spot where you can use a palette knife to separate the paper from the block.

-The advantage to using a block is that the paper doesn’t need to be taped.
+The advantage of using a block is that the paper doesn’t need to be taped.

 Watercolor Sketchbooks